 This diagram illustrates the housing continuum in the province and BC Housing’s contribution in 2015-2016

 BC Housing is responsible for fulfilling the directives of the Minister of Municipal Affairs and Housing’s yearly mandate letter.
 Our responsibilities related to social housing reflect an order-in-council under the Ministry of Lands, Parks and Housing Act that established the British Columbia Housing Management Commission (BC Housing) in 1967.
 Our obligations related to strengthening consumer protection for new homebuyers and improving the quality of residential construction comes from the Homeowner Protection Act established in 1998.

 We administer the Provincial Rental Housing Corporation, created in 1961.
 The Corporation holds property for social and other low-cost housing in British Columbia.

 BC Housing develops, manages and administers a wide range of subsidized housing options across the province.
 We work with the ministry responsible for housing to address critical gaps across the housing continuum, which range from emergency shelter and rent assistance in the private market to affordable home ownership.
 We also license residential builders, administer owner builder authorizations and carry out research and education that benefits the residential construction industry and consumers.
 We work with about 800 housing providers and help more than 104,000 households in 200 communities across British Columbia.

 - Women and children at risk of violence

 - Buyers of new homes

-Our Community Connections Program gives each BC Housing employee the opportunity to support community organizations through volunteering, donations and fundraising efforts.
-See Careers for more information.
+Our Community Connections program gives each BC Housing employee the opportunity to support community organizations through volunteering, donations and fundraising efforts.
+See our People Strategy page for more information.